 Nationally, Clark ranked 20th in minutes played per game (37.2), 22nd in defensive rebounds per game (7.0), 43rd in total rebounds (297), 29th in double-doubles (14) and 37th in rebounds per game (9.6).

-Over her four-year career, Clark scored 1,263 points, which ranks eighth all-time, and grabbed 946 career rebounds, which ranks second.
-She is just the third player in program history to tally 1,200 career points and 900 career rebounds.
+Over her four-year career, Clark scored 1,263 points, which ranks ninth all-time, and grabbed 946 career rebounds, which ranks third.
+She is just the fourth player in program history to tally 1,200 career points and 900 career rebounds.
 Clark also blocked 149 career shots, which ranks third, and her career rebounding average of 7.2 rebounds per game ranks sixth.
 She was named to the 2013 Atlantic 10 All-Rookie team, being named A-10 Rookie of the Week a school record five times in 2012-2013.

 Clark, a member of the Fordham Leadership Academy as an undergraduate, received a Bachelor of Arts degree in Sociology and Communications with a concentration in New Media in May of 2016.

 Director of Women’s Basketball Administration and Special Assistant to the Head Coach